PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 19. User clicks the sign-up button
 20. System checks that all fields are correct and not empty
 21. System sends a confirmation email to user's email
+22. System creates the account and sends to database

 ###Switch Roles
 1. System brings up a box with the options : Driver and Passenger